--- first N consider first N archives after other filters were applied
+--first N consider first N archives after other filters were applied --last N consider last N archives after other filters were applied

 This command deletes an archive from the repository or the complete repository.
 Disk space is reclaimed accordingly.
 If you delete the complete repository, the local cache for it (if any) is also deleted.